 We do not give specific health advice as everyone’s circumstances vary.
 You should check with your embassy website for any health warnings and suggestions.
 We recommend that you contact your physician for up-to-date advice on all vaccination issues for the country you are due to visit.
 Each country has its own health restrictions and you are advised to keep up-to-date on current restrictions in Ukraine, Georgia and Turkey.

 Plentiful clean drinking water is of course a requirement to stay healthy in any country.
 For Georgia, Turkey, and Ukraine, you can purchase bottled water (or carry your own in reusable containers to avoid single-use plastics) but there are usually plentiful shops that sell a variety of mineral water.

 We recommend that you carry a small first aid kit for personal use.
 Of course, cities and towns in Georgia, Turkey, and Ukraine normally have a pharmacy.
 For some items, you may need to consult your doctor for a prescription.
-The following list is intended as a guide only: Plasters (band-aids), including blister plasters for walking trips; sterile dressings and bandages; simple pain killers e.g. paracetamol or ibuprofen; antiseptic cream; antihistamine cream (for insect bites); sunburn protection; anti-diarrhea pills and hand sanitizer.
+The following list is intended as a guide only: Plasters (band-aids), including blister plasters for walking trips; sterile dressings and bandages; simple pain killers e.g. paracetamol or ibuprofen; antiseptic cream; antihistamine cream (for insect bites); sunburn protection; anti-diarrhoea pills and hand sanitiser.
 Please ensure you carry any essential personal medication in your hand luggage rather than checked-in bags.